brunoabpereira/slowloris-detection/README.md

 - source ip

 for each source ip (host):
+- sample packets with intervals of 1 second
-- get observation windows (sequential or sliding)
+- get sliding observation windows

-for each observation window:
+for each observation window compute metrics:
 - number of TCP packets
 - number of TCP SYN packets
 - mean TCP packet length